 With both small and large businesses heavily relying on cloud applications, employees could be left with barely anything to do while they wait for the servers to be up and running.
 When the servers are down and the work is suspended, companies are still bound to pay employee salaries.
 There are tangible costs involved with paying employees to do nothing.

 Furthermore, even if the systems are restored to normal operational levels, productivity is still being harmed in some way.
 Having a delay in one location can lead to other delays or problems for others.
 There could be a backlog of tickets or phone calls.
 Bringing services back online can still lead to a backup that requires tons of extra work to be completed.

 According to Small Business Trends, companies lose an average of 545 hours of staff productivity every year to IT outages.

-Any company that sells a product or generates leads on its website could lose out on customers when their site is offline.
+Any company selling a product or generating leads on its website could lose customers when their site is offline.
 If your business is dependent on a high volume of new customers, you are even more susceptible.
 Users finding your site in search engines will immediately bounce and go to a competitor.

 Enterprises often estimate the total cost of downtime to be much higher than this.
 According to a survey by Statista, enterprise downtime costs an average of $300k to $400k per hour.

 Damaged to Brand

 Another worrisome problem that can negatively impact a company during downtime has to do with brand awareness and reputation.
 While a system outage can cause some serious problems in both opportunity and productivity, downtime can cause irreparable harm to your company’s brand.